 Levels: The levels aren't that repetitive as I feared.
 They each have a different design.
 Some simple, some insane.
-The General Krang level has a Mass Effect style level.
+The General Krang level reminded me of Mass Effect for some reason...

 Controls: The game is essentially a Beat 'Em Up game.
 But the control do take some time to get used to.
 Press select to get a list of orders to issue to your teammates.
 R2 dodges, blocks and evades.
 L2 pulls up the Ninjutsu list.
 Light hit (Square), Strong hit (Triangle), Revive/Action (Circle) and Jump (X).
 So far, the controls are responsive, and works well.
 One you get used to the controls, the timing, AND upgrading your ninjutsu, then the Boss battles will be less frustrating.

 Music: The score isn't really memorable or anything.

 Gameplay: As I mentioned before, there's a variety of stuff in it.
 I still haven't found the secret bosses and the rest of the cinematics.
 Currently finishing the game now, then I'll replay it.
 The turtles can also glide.
 Which is helpful to reach those pesky buildings further away, with a helicopter circling above just waiting for you to get close.

 The graphics are good, but sometimes, when you are required to search for enemies, you will teleport right to them.
 Sometimes they would be on the aforementioned building.
 But I am a TMNT fan.
 And the game brings back that nostalgic feel.

 I'd probably give it an 8 out of 10, sure, I'm probably in the minority here.
 Especially if you take away the TMNT in the title, and it would probably be called 'that low rated, repetitive, arcade style game'.